Mould Care and Use with Resins

 Try not to stretch your moulds too far when removing objects, as it can also wear down the shiny surface or tear the mould.
 When trying to remove resin cast pieces from your mould, try running a bit of water and mild dish soap between mould and piece, and slowly work it down to help gently release the piece.

-There are mould release agents some people like to use.
-Your experience may differ from anothers, so sometimes trial and error is best way to see what your own preference will be.
-On quality made moulds, you can use a 100% silicone oil (bicycle lubricant), on your mould to help keep it conditioned.
-Rub it all over, and let sit for a few days to fully absorb and recondition.
+Some artists suggest that on quality made silicone moulds, you can use a silicone conditioner, or 100% silicone oil (bicycle lubricant), on your moulds to help keep them conditioned between use.
+Gently, dab it all over, and let sit for a few days to fully absorb and recondition.
 It can potentially help prevent your mould from drying out faster.
 When you do this though, you will need to allow the mould to rest between castings, so the oil fully evaporates before next casting, so don't do this until you can give your mould a several day break from use.
 If there are pools of oil anywhere, you may need to use a soft cloth to gently dab it off.
 Again, with this option, you will need to do a small test (mentioned above), with chosen oil and your resin.